Proffesuer/Javascript.info/README.md

   Alert: It shows a message and waits the user to press ok Prompt : funtion prompt accepts two arguments .
 It shows a modal window with a text message , and input field for the visitor
   Confirm : the function confirm shows a modal window with a question and two buttons :ok and cancel
+  #Typeof Conversation
+  Most of the time operators and functions automatically converts the values given to them to the right type.